Bob Carr (Michigan politician)

-Milton Robert Carr, commonly known as Bob Carr, (born March 27, 1943) is an American lawyer, academic, and politician from the U.S. state of Michigan.
+Milton Robert Carr (March 27, 1943 – August 27, 2024) was an American lawyer, academic, and politician from Michigan.

 Carr served in the U.S. House of Representatives from Michigan's 6th and 8th congressional districts for eight terms and one term, respectively.
 Carr's career in the U.S. House had a two-year hiatus in which he had lost his seat to Jim Dunn in 1980 before being reelected to Congress in 1982.

-Following his career in Congress, Carr became of counsel at a Washington, D.C.-based communications law firm in 2005.
-He is involved with the United States Association of Former Members of Congress, where he serves on the board of directors.
+Following his career in Congress, Carr became of counsel at a Washington, D.C.–based communications law firm in 2005.
+He was involved with the United States Association of Former Members of Congress, where he served on the board of directors.

-Biography
+Background

-Carr was born in Janesville, Wisconsin, and was educated in public schools of Janesville.
+Carr was born in Janesville, Wisconsin, on March 27, 1943.
 He received a B.S. from the University of Wisconsin–Madison, Madison in 1965 and a J.D. from the University of Wisconsin Law School in 1968.
 He did graduate work at Michigan State University in East Lansing, Michigan, and was admitted to the Wisconsin bar in 1968 and to the Michigan bar in 1969.
-He commenced practice in Lansing, Michigan, and served as Michigan assistant attorney general, 1970–1972.
+He commenced practice in Lansing, Michigan, and served as Michigan assistant attorney general, from 1970 to 1972.